 - You’ve broken a bone in your back

-- Your back pain is accompanied by weakness in your limbs
+- Your back pain is accompanied by weakness, numbness, or pain in your limbs

 - You’re having trouble using your limbs, such as difficulty with walking

-- You’ve got a spinal condition that’s getting worse, such as spinal stenosis (narrowing of the spine)
+- You’ve got a spinal condition that’s getting progressively worse, such as spinal stenosis (narrowing of the spinal canal)

 Four Common Types Of Back Surgery

 There are different types of back surgery, depending on your condition or problem.
 Here’s a rundown of four of the main types.

 This is sometimes referred to as a herniated disc surgery.